transparency-dev/static-ct/docs/performance.md

 # TesseraCT Storage Performance

-TesseraCT is designed to scale to meet the needs of most currently envisioned workloads in a cost-effective manner.
+TesseraCT is designed to scale to meet current CT issuance load in a cost-effective manner.

 The indicative figures below were measured using the [CT hammer tool](/internal/hammer/) as of [commit `2872ea2`](https://github.com/transparency-dev/static-ct/commit/2872ea2387b2d3077eb832112277eb19a7a907bd).
+The performance tests were conducted in a controlled environment with deterministic synthetic certificates for a limited amount of time.
+QPS was measured using the average values collected over the test period.

+> [!NOTE]
+> These are not definitive numbers, and that more tests are to come with an improved codebase.

 ## Backends

 ### GCP

-The table below shows some rough numbers of measured performance:
+The table below shows the measured performance over 12 hours in each instance type:

 | Instance Type                    | Cloud Spanner | Write QPS |
 | -------------------------------- | ------------- | --------- |